gallorob/gallorob.github.io/pages/curriculumvitae.md

 venue="Accepted at Conference: Scholar’s Yearly Symposium of Technology, Engineering and Mathematics" description="This paper introduces FEFFuL, an architecture used in Interactive Evolutionary Computation tasks that reduces user fatigue by learning user preferences.

-Original work developed by Andrea Fanti and Roberto Gallotta for the "Seminars in Artificial Intelligence" course during the MSc. at La Sapienza (Rome)."
+Original work developed by Andrea Fanti and Roberto Gallotta for the 'Seminars in Artificial Intelligence' course during the MSc. at La Sapienza (Rome)."
 %}

 # Achievements